whoschek/bzfs/README.md

 **--ssh-dst-user** *STRING*

-*  Remote SSH username of dst host to connect to (optional).
+*  Remote SSH username on dst host to connect to (optional).
 Overrides username given in DST_DATASET.

 <!-- -->